adamgulde/4/database-4b/README.md

 Adding a readme for my own sanity

 4b. (formerly 4d.) interacts with the database as the following:
+Step 1: Local computer acts as CLIENT with respect to the database
+    client.js

+Step 2: Local computer acts as SERVER with respect to the database
     server.js:
         Connect to DB
         Get wix image DL URL